UPPS 08.04.01 - Real Property Acquisitions

-- This UPPS describes the process for acquiring real property.
+- This policy statement describes the process for acquiring real property.

 IDENTIFICATION OF APPLICABLE LAW AND RELATED BOARD POLICY

-Under Texas Education Code, Chapter 95, Administration of the TSUS, Section 95.31, “The Board may acquire land, including the improvements thereupon, needed for the proper operation of a system university.”
+Under Texas Education Code, Chapter 95, Section 95.31, “The board may acquire land, including the improvements thereupon, needed for the proper operation of a system university.”

 The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, provides for uniform and equitable treatment of persons displaced from their homes, businesses, or farms by federal or federally-assisted programs.
 This act also establishes uniform and equitable land acquisition policies for federal and federally-assisted programs.

-All acquisitions of real property, whether by purchase, lease, or other means, will be coordinated through the Office of the vice president for Finance and Support Services.
+All acquisitions of real property, whether by purchase, lease, or other means, will be coordinated through the Office of the VPFSS.
 The VPFSS will oversee all phases of the acquisition as outlined in this university policy and procedure statement (UPPS).
-All material documents regarding any aspect of completed acquisitions will be maintained by the Real Estate specialist (RES); including studies, meeting minutes and memoranda will be maintained in a specifically indexed file for each acquisition process initiated.
-The file will be maintained even if the acquisition is not completed, the prospective property files will be maintained for a period of ten years.
+All material documents regarding any aspect of completed acquisitions will be maintained by the Real Estate specialist (RES); including studies, meeting minutes, and memoranda.
+If the acquisition is not completed, the prospective property files will be maintained for a period of ten years.

-During the acquisition process, Texas State elects that “…appraisal figures will be held in confidence and not released publicly.
-The requiring of appraisals in no way requires the institution to release the figures to property owners during the acquisition process.
+During the acquisition process, Texas State elects that appraisal figures will be held in confidence and not released publicly.
+The requiring of appraisals in no way obligates the institution to release the figures to property owners during the acquisition process.
 The VPFSS may authorize release of an appraisal to a property owner if the VPFSS determines that release of the appraisal will facilitate negotiations.

 PROCEDURES FOR INITIATING THE ACQUISITION PROCESS

-Any action taken to acquire real property through a purchase or lease type transaction will be referred to the VPFSS in order to initiate the acquisition process.
-The Office of the VPFSS will review the Campus Master Plan and determine if the real property under consideration is in the areas targeted for acquisition.
+Any action taken to acquire real property through a purchase or lease type transaction will be referred to the VPFSS to initiate the acquisition process.
+The Office of the VPFSS will review the Campus Master Plan and determine if the real property under consideration is appropriate for acquisition.

 Master Plan Acquisitions

-If the VPFSS determines that the real property could be of value to Texas State, the VPFSS will present to the president the outline and proposed conditions for the transaction.
-If the proposed acquisition exceeds the then existing threshold for independent authorization under TSUS rules, the president will contact the associate vice chancellor for Contract Administration (AVCCA) in consultation with the chancellor and advise of the planned offer.
+If the proposed acquisition exceeds the threshold for independent authorization under TSUS rules, the president will contact the chancellor and will advise of the negotiations and planned offer.

 Non-Master Plan Acquisitions

-If the real property is not in the Campus Master Plan, strong justification supporting the acquisition will be required from the RES and included in the report delivered to the VPFSS as outlined in Section 05.02 c. above.
+If the property is not in the Campus Master Plan, strong justification supporting the acquisition will be required from the RES and included in the report delivered to the VPFSS as outlined in Section 05.02 a.

 The Office of the VPFSS will review funding to determine if any federal funds will be used to acquire the property.
 If federal funds are involved, the VPFSS will facilitate compliance with the federal requirements listed in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.